-All key controls are registered with the associated risks in each subsidiary's Risk and Control Self-Assessment ("RCSA"), and managed as part of that process to validate their effectiveness and address identified weaknesses.
+All key controls are registered with associated risks in each subsidiaries risk register, and managed as part of that process to validate their effectiveness and address identified weaknesses.
 Ongoing monitoring occurs in the ordinary course of operations of each legal entity.
 Due to changing conditions, management regularly determine whether the internal control system continues to be relevant in its ability to address the Group's risks.